osiglobal/adempiere-docker/README.md

 ```

 ### Postgres Container
-If you don't have an external database server, You can use the postgres server container defined in this composer.
-As you will not have a database defined in the container, you can first start the database container to mount it, or you can pass the ADEMPIERE_DB_INIT argument with "Y" to load an ADempiere seed, then you only need to parametrice your ADempiere instances with this database configuration.
+If you don't have an external database server, You can use the Postgres server container defined in this composer.
+As you will not have a database defined in the container, you can first start the database container to mount it, or you can pass the ADEMPIERE_DB_INIT argument with "Y" to load an ADempiere seed, then you only need to parametrize your ADempiere instances with this database configuration.

 ### Usage

-Edit and define the parameters for new instance
+Edit and define the parameters for the new instance

 ```
 nano .env
 nano ./eevolution/.env
 ```

-to do this in terminal we will run the next line:
+to do this in the terminal we will run the next line:

-note : eevolution is the name for new tenant
+note: evolution is the name for a new tenant

 ```
 ./application.sh eevolution up -d
 ```

 This command will build the images defined in the .env, create the containers and start them.
-The "-d" parameter will launch the process in background.
+The "-d" parameter will launch the process in the background.
 To stop the containers you will run the next command.
 ```
 ./application.sh eevolution stop
 ```
-Note that in the above command we use the instruction ```stop``` insted of ```down```, this is because the ```down``` instruction delete the containers to, ```stop``` only shutdown them.
+Note that in the above command, we use the instruction ```stop'' instead of ```down```, this is because the ```down``` instruction deletes the containers to, ```stop``` only shutdown them.

 If you have a new tenant, you only need to edit and setting the tenant definition to tenant/.env file and start up only this image and container.